icons8/lunacy-docs/docs/tips.md

 To resize objects, you can use the shortcuts `CTRL+ arrow keys` (by 1 pixel) or `CTRL+Shift + arrow keys` ( by 10 pixels) to resize objects.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tips-keyresizeph.png" height="auto"><source src="/public/tips-keyresize.mp4" type="video/mp4"></video>

+## Text alignment magnets

+You can align text within text boxes using the alignment magnets that appear around the text box when you select it.
+They combine the functions of the [text alignment](#text-alignment-options) and [position alignment](#position-alignment) controls.
+The demo below shows how this nice feature works.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-magnetsph.png" height="auto"><source src="/public/text-magnets.mp4" type="video/mp4"></video>

+This also works with multiple ungrouped text boxes.

+To disable the display of magnets, go to the **View** menu and uncheck the **Text Alignment Magnets** option.

+## Resizing text boxes

+To quickly resize a text box so that it fits the text, double-click its vertical or horizontal border.

+**Note:** A double-click over the right or left border sets the text box to the <a href="https://docs.icons8.com/text/#text-block-resize-options" target="_blank">horizontal resize mode</a> and transforms a multiline text into a single line.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/text-autoresizeph.png" height="auto"><source src="/public/text-autoresize.mp4" type="video/mp4"></video>

 ## Adding text to shapes